Tiger Eye P. I.

 Tiger Eye P. I. is an investigative organization based in Accra, Ghana.
 It is headed by multiple award-winning investigative journalist Anas Aremeyaw Anas.
 The organization has undertaken several high-profile investigation to expose corruption, human trafficking, smuggling, human rights abuses among other.

+Collaboration

-It regularly collaborates with international organizations to bring to global attention issues that relate to a wide array of human institution.
+Tiger Eye P. I. regularly collaborates with international organizations to bring to global attention issues that relate to a wide array of human institution.
 Some of such collaboration have been with the British Broadcasting Corporation, Al Jazeera, the Ghana Ports and Harbours Authority, the Government of Ghana.

+Revelation

 In June 2018, it premiered an investigative documentary on football corruption in Africa titled Number 12.
 It resulted in several high-profile football administrators, referees and FIFA committee members resigning from their positions.